 Amanda holds a BA in Politics from the University of California, Santa Cruz and earned her MSc in International Development from the London School of Economics.

 You don't need a diamond to support TRP.
 If you believe in our vision and think what we're doing is something you'd like to support, we accept tax-deductible donations to help with administrative costs and overhead.
 We're committed to keeping transparent financial records so you know where your money goes.

-We don't think we have the answers to anyone's problems but our own (and we're lucky if we even have those).
+We don't think we have the answers to anyone's problems but our own.
 But we do think everyone has a role in respectfully caring for the well-being of each other.
 TRP strongly believes in the power of women to change the world for the better, and we're committed to putting our money where are mouth is - from California to the Congo.

 in Berkeley, California.
 Marirose was delivering muffins and Amanda was working behind the desk.
 Just in case you thought muffins couldn't change the world, we thought you should know.